Skip to main content

 Regenerate Claiming Token

-Only the administrators of a Space in Netdata Cloud can trigger this action.
+• Only administrators of Space in Netdata Cloud can regenerate tokens.

 Troubleshoot